The Homer Calendar

 (Thanks to Howard Cooper for the original idea.
 Also thanks to our original host, the departed JVibe.com, and its publisher, solar energy pioneer Green Rebel / Kaptain Sunshine and Jewish peoplehood promoter, Yosef Abramowitz.)

-Now in our 26th (that's a big number) year, this site was created by Brian P. Rosman (email: homercalendar@mail2homer.com), with help from Aviva and Yonah Rosman and Rabbi Barbara Penzner (woo-hoo!).
+Now in our 27th (that's a big number) year, this site was created by Brian P. Rosman (email: homercalendar@mail2homer.com), with help from Aviva and Yonah Rosman and Rabbi Barbara Penzner (woo-hoo!).

 When we started, we got a "cease and desist" demand from Fox, claiming a copyright violation.
 Interestingly, the letter was dated davka exactly on Shavuot, reminding us of the old joke about the judge giving someone 8 days to take down an illegal sukkah.
 We wrote back, claiming the site qualified as a "fair use," and haven't heard anything since.
+We could also have argued that the word "homer" is just the way you say omer in Ladino, the Spanish-Hebrew language used by Jews from Spain, at least according to this 18th century omer counter from Congregation Mikveh Israel in Philadelphia (or this one).

 We've had lots of press interest since we started in 2000.
 The Boston Jewish Advocate wrote the first feature story on the site, and we were reviewed early on in the Jerusalem Report, Jerusalem Post (twice!), and the now defunct USAJewish webzine (calling us "the Web's coolest religious Jewish site").
 In 2005 the New York Jewish Week published an article about us and then in 2012 we were covered in their tech blog.
 The 2005 story led to a bizarre interview on Washington DC's Sunday morning Jewish radio show, "Awake, Alive and Jewish" (click here to listen [mp3]).
 We also got the OU (Orthodox Union) hechsher of approval - read their supportive yet cautionary review in the OU's Jewish Action magazine.
-We were "Web Site of the Week" on Jewish.com (before it became a kosher food site), and were named a "Top Site" in March 2002 by the Jewish Agency.
+We were "Web Site of the Week" on Jewish.com (before it became a kosher food and then Israeli ambulance support site), and were named a "Top Site" in March 2002 by the Jewish Agency.
 We had a coverage bonanza in 2017, when JTA's The Jewniverse wrote warmly about us; then Tablet Magazine published a detailed Simpsons-fan oriented interview; and then right afterwards The Forward ran a short piece, mostly drawing from the Tablet article, that (accurately) called us "charmingly rudimentary" (hey - I do this all by hand).
 Thankfully, B'nai Zion Congregation in Shreveport, Louisiana advises that the Homer calendar is "way better than you think."

 In 2019, the blog Pop Cholent did a long, loving interview, asking how the Calendar got started, whether it really encourages kids to count the Omer, and our favorite Jewish moment in the show - you really should read it, here.
 And, in 2023 we were mentioned in the Washington Jewish Week's discussion of omer-counting sites.
 All of the press coverage of the site is available here.